agentos-project/agentos/README.rst

 Python Component System (PCS)
 ==================================

-PCS is an open source **Python API, command line interface, and public web registry** for building, running, and sharing Python programs.
+PCS is an open source **Python API, command line interface, and web server registry** for building, running, and sharing Python programs.
 The goals of PCS are to:

 * Make Python program execution reproducible.